pnnl/ExaGO/buildsystem/README.md

 This documentation is under development.
 Some brief notes will be added about what platform is supported by each configuration, or a short description of what the purpose is.

+Each folder which builds a configuration of ExaGO should have a following:
+- `build.sh` : custom build script for configuration.
+Usually template
+- `platformVariables.sh` : a list of spack modules and other config to set up a CMake build environment.
+- `cache.cmake` : universal CMake changes for the type of build in use
+- `platform` :
+  - `spack.yaml` : a copy of the environment used to generate platform specific environments
+  - `exagoSpack.sh` : a script to load that build of exago for use directly on command line

 ### clang-omp

 Platforms: